ac2152023/ac2152023_template/README.md

 **Deployment Container**
 This container helps manage building and deployeing all our app containers.
-The deployment is to GCp and all docker images go to GCR.
+The deployment is to GCP and all docker images go to GCR.

 To run the container locally:
 - Open a terminal and go to the location where `awesome-app/src/deployment`